adagio130/note/IELTS/6min/Can you change your sleep schedule.md

 ---------------------------

-Although I woke up at 10 a.m., I stumble out of my bed until later in the day, maybe about  2 p.m.
+Although I wake up at 10 a.m., I don't get out of bed until later in the day.

 ----------------------
 As the day goes on, they slowly get more and more exhausted  until finally crashing around sunset.